AI, Proof and Formalization Days

 Scientific context

-The workshop is part of the scientific strategy currently being developed around artificial intelligence on the Lyon–Saint-Étienne academic site.
+The workshop formed part of the scientific strategy being developed around artificial intelligence on the Lyon–Saint-Étienne academic site.
 In late 2025, the thematic institute Artificial Intelligence: uses, concepts and issues was launched to bring together research on AI and research about AI across the exact sciences, experimental sciences, social sciences, and the humanities within the member and associated institutions of the ComUE.

-Its aim is to make visible, deepen, and strengthen AI-related activities across the Lyon–Saint-Étienne site, from the foundational core of AI to its many applications, uses, and broader implications.
+Its aim is to make visible, deepen, and strengthen AI-related activities across the Lyon–Saint-Étienne site, from the foundational core of AI to its applications, uses, and broader implications.
 It also promotes collaborative dynamics between academic actors and with the socio-economic world.